 - Linear regression cannot handle outliers.

-- It can be used only when there is a linear relationship between the variables.
+- It is ideal to use only when there is a linear relationship between the variables.

 Answer: The F1 score is a metric defined as the combination of recall and precision metrics.
 It can range from 0 to 1, where 1 is best, and 0 is worst.